Progressive Web Apps (PWA) in 2021

-Let me caveat everything in this post with, I am by no means a progressive web application expert.
+Let me start by saying that I am by no means a progressive web application (PWA) expert.
 I worked with OpenUP to build a PWA for the municipality of Cape Agulhas, and have learned a lot which I am happy to share.

 Setting the scene

-To be honest though, not all those features are available and consistent across platforms and browsers and in that lies part of the problem of the slow adoption of PWA's by business.
-That is why a lot of companies and developers still manage three or four code bases just to ensure their presence online is available where consumers expect them to be.
-Even though often the "apps" is not much more than a shell with an embedded web view that renders the website.
-Here I hint at the problem of discoverability.
-There are ways, means and hoops you can jump through as a developer to get your PWA on the official app stores, but it is not always easy, and often requires an additional build process or, again, a separate repo/codebase.
-It should not have to be like that.
-You should just be able to list your PWA alongside native apps in the same app stores users use.
-I believe the only company that has addressed this is currently Microsoft on Windows.
+However, not all these features are available and consistent across platforms and browsers, contributing to the slow adoption of PWAs by businesses.
+Many companies and developers still manage multiple code bases to ensure their presence online where consumers expect them to be.
+Often, these “apps” are little more than shells with an embedded web view that renders the website.
+This highlights the problem of discoverability.
+There are ways to get your PWA on official app stores, but it is not always easy and often requires an additional build process or a separate repository/codebase.
+It should not be this way.
+You should be able to list your PWA alongside native apps in the same app stores users use.
+Currently, Microsoft on Windows is the only company addressing this issue.

-The phrase is, "There is an app for that" not, "There is a PWA for that".
-To be clear though, I do believe there is a future here, but there is still a lot of work needed from both developers and browser makers to make this happen.
+The phrase is, “There is an app for that,” not, “There is a PWA for that.”
+I do believe there is a future for PWAs, but a lot of work is needed from both developers and browser makers to make this happen.

 Building the App

-I came into the project with quite a bit of the foundation already laid.
-Some of the pieces that was in place were:
+I joined the project with a significant portion of the foundation already laid.
+Some of the pieces in place were:

 After some tweaking and experimentation, we landed on a pretty good developer workflow with the following npm scripts: